franciellevargas/PRO/README.md

 #Semantic resource for aspect-based sentiment analysis and text summarization applications in Portuguese.

 In this path, we are providing three fine-grained taxonomies for aspect-based sentiment analysis and text summarization applications.
-The Aspect ontologies - groups of (hierarchically organized) fine-grained opinions - including the smartphones, digital cameras, and books domains.
+The Aspect ontologies - groups of (hierarchically organized) explicit and implicit fine-grained opinions - including the smartphones, digital cameras, and books domains.
 The provided taxonomies are available in OWL format.

 HOW MAY I CITE THIS RESOURCE?